AdobeDocs/pass.en/help/authentication/dynamic-client-registration-api.md

 ### Obtaining Access Token {#accessToken}

 After retrieving the unique client identifier (client id and client secret) for your application, you need to obtain an access token.
-The access token is a mandatory OAuth 2.0 token, used to call the Adobe Pass authentication APIs.
+The access token is a mandatory OAuth 2.0 token, used to call the Adobe Pass Authentication APIs.

 >[!NOTE]
 >